jakubzajkowski/GrammarlyNextjs/README.md

 ## Future Plans

 - **Mobile App:** While the current version of the app doesn't have a dedicated mobile layout, the future plan includes developing a React Native mobile app to provide a seamless experience for users on their phones.

-## Getting Started

-To access the Grammarly clone, simply visit our website at [] using any modern web browser.
-No additional installation or downloads are required.

 ## Contributing